 “Workshop on Integrating Sustainability and Climate Action into the German Classroom”

 With Drs.
 Holly Brining, Kristen Hylenski and Dan Nolan

 May 26, 2022, 4:30 – 6:30 PM

-For spring 2022, the Minnesota Chapter of the AATG will offer a workshop on developing and integrating sustainability-focused curriculum.
+For spring 2022, the Minnesota Chapter of the AATG offered a workshop on developing and integrating sustainability-focused curriculum.
 Drs.
-Holly Brining, Kristen Hylenski, and Dan Nolan will provide concrete examples spanning several language levels.
-To efficiently help instructors develop material related to the environment and climate action, workshop organizers will provide guidance on how get started with sustainability curriculum development in German studies.
-Presenters will also make recommendations on how to avoid common pitfalls often associated with sustainability-focused curriculum development.
-We will also draw on materials and guidelines developed with the sustainability learning hub: Environment and Engagement in Germans Studies (https://www.carleton.edu/german/sustainability/)
+Holly Brining, Kristen Hylenski, and Dan Nolan provided concrete examples spanning several language levels.
+To efficiently help instructors develop material related to the environment and climate action, workshop organizers provided guidance on how get started with sustainability curriculum development in German studies.
+Presenters made recommendations on how to avoid common pitfalls often associated with sustainability-focused curriculum development.
+They also drew on materials and guidelines developed with the sustainability learning hub: Environment and Engagement in Germans Studies (https://www.carleton.edu/german/sustainability/)

 “Interrogating Colonial History in the German Classroom”

 Spring workshop with Daphne Warren in July, 2020!

 The topic of the workshop is “Teaching German through and for Diverse Identities,” as planned, but the format will differ in a number of ways from our usual chapter workshops.
 In addition to being held online, the workshop will be three 1-hour small-group workshops (9am, 10am, or 11am).
 This format will help to create a safe space for honest, at times uncomfortable, and courageous conversation.
 Participants will receive reading materials ahead of the workshop to prepare for the conversation.